NREL/hive/nrel/hive/resources/scenarios/denver_downtown/mechatronics/README.md

 Each key in this file refers to a mechatronics id and each sub key is a specific parameter of that mechatronics type.

-For example, let’s say we have the mechatronics file:
+For example, let’s say we have this mechatronics file:

 ```yaml